mnlazs/game/README.md

     pygame.draw.rect(surface, WHITE, border, 2)
 ```

-6.The Player class is defined, which is the object controlled by the player in the game.
+6. The Player class is defined, which is the object controlled by the player in the game.
 It has methods to move and shoot.
 ```
 class Player(pygame.sprite.Sprite):
 	def __init__(self):